ozmarie/pdc-assignments/MushroomFairyRings/README.md

 ./cpprand_mushroom_seq -i 22 -w 300 -l 300 -c -d -g
 ```

-These are all ways to verify that the use of the random number generator to apply the probablistic rules will produce the same result when the seed is a constant value.
+These are ways to verify that the use of the random number generator to apply the probabilistic rules will produce the same result when the seed is a constant value.
 Now let's try this same concept, but instead of a single ring forming, let's look at the case when several spores are initialized randomly throughout the grid.
 To do this we remove the -c option, like this:
 ```
 ./cpprand_mushroom_seq -i 22 -w 300 -l 300 -d -g
 ```